Elephant-Rock-Lab/Sovereign-AI/README.md

-# Sovereign Cortex MVP-0
+# Sovereign AI MVP-0

-A local-first, Python-only control-plane scaffold for building the **Sovereign Cortex**: a sovereign personal AI system that operates against auditable local workspaces instead of acting as an unconstrained chatbot.
+A local-first, Python-only control-plane scaffold for building the **Sovereign AI**: a sovereign personal AI system that operates against auditable local workspaces instead of acting as an unconstrained chatbot.

 MVP-0 proves the first safe loop: